 Let me unpack that: You see, a lot of these Adventist practices aren’t an attempt to go above and beyond (I mean maybe the caffeine thing is).
 Most are “supposed tos” culled from a singular flowing translation of the Biblical text.
 My family, my denomination discovered the way to read and interpret the Bible perfectly, accurately and completely, what all the rules are, all the doctrine, all the signs, and all the prophecies.

-Ironically (which doesn’t seem like a strong enough adverb, considering) the denomination only exists because of the absolute certainty of its founders back in 1834 that the exact day of Jesus’ literal return to earth was right there in Scripture, hidden in plain sight, even though the same singular flowing translation of Scripture would suggest knowing the day and time was impossible in the first place.
-After ten years of preaching the same biblical scripture day in and day out, when Jesus did not return, these founders spent the next ten years pivoting the same translation of scripture into an entirely new prophecy and a new concept of salvation that was unique to themselves and lies outside of Christian Orthodoxy.
-We Adventists really don’t discuss that deeply enough or often enough, in my opinion.
+Ironically (which doesn’t seem like a strong enough adverb, considering) the denomination only exists because of the absolute certainty of its founders back in 1830s that the exact day of Jesus’ literal return to earth was right there in Scripture, hidden in plain sight, even though the same singular flowing translation of Scripture would suggest knowing the day and time was purposely impossible in the first place.
+After ten years of preaching the same biblical scripture day in and day out, when Jesus did not return, these founders spent the next ten years pivoting the same translation of scripture not only into an entirely new prophecy of Jesus’ imminent return, but also an entirely new concept of salvation that was unique to themselves and lies outside of Christian Orthodoxy.
+We Adventists really don’t process that experience deeply enough or often enough, in my opinion.

 No, this “5-year” statistic isn’t about an overwhelming lack of urgency spreading like a disease throughout an entire denomination (definitely caused by the power of evil), it is a symptom of something else.
-All Christian denominations seem to have a hard-line, right or not, beyond which it seems accepted that God’s Grace won’t reach: we generally accept the Hitlers and Bin Laden’s of the world were so evil and deluded that they likely had no regret in their hearts nor felt need for forgiveness so they are likely lost causes.
-They orchestrated such horrific history that the majority of us and our belief systems feel quite comfortable with them losing the game.
-However, the more fundamentalist your denomination postures itself, the stricter its perceived interpretation, the circumference of that hard-line of Grace’s reach shrinks.
+All Christian denominations seem to have a hard-line, right or not, beyond which it seems accepted that God’s Grace won’t reach (whether or not the denominations agree on what that looks like.
+We generally accept the Hitlers and Bin Laden’s of the world were so evil and deluded that they likely had no regret in their hearts nor felt need for forgiveness so they are likely lost causes.
+They orchestrated such horrific history that the majority of us and our belief systems feel quite comfortable with them “losing the game.”
+However, the more fundamentalist your denomination postures itself – the stricter and more rule-based its preferred interpretation is – the circumference of that hard-line of Grace’s reach shrinks.
 The more that is required of you to satisfy your standard (phrased as God’s standard), the more groups of people, believers and nonbelievers alike, fail to meet that standard.
 The tighter your circle becomes; the more people are left outside of it.

 Depending on how seriously an Adventist takes Adventism, that circle can get pretty tight.
 There really is no mainstream Christian church, just commonly held ideas across many different Christian churches; however, Adventism, is a denomination with some more tangible differences, such as adherence to the “Biblical Sabbath” as a global test for the current and future generations to determine loyalty and worthiness of salvation that adds a level of religious tension, or rather it brings a common, ominous result to the surface.